 - (A) The fuel pathway holder may elect to keep the original certified CI. - (B) The fuel pathway holder may request to replace the certified CI with the verified operational CI based on the most recent 24 months of operational data, adding a conservative margin of safety per section 95488.4(a) if the applicant so desires.
 Fuel pathway holders requesting to replace the certified CI must submit an attestation that the new CI can be maintained through the next reporting period, and acknowledging that exceeding the newly certified CI in subsequent verifications will constitute non-compliance with the requirements of this subarticle. - (7) If the verified operational CI is found to be greater than the certified CI (including provisionally certified) and/or an associated temporary pathway CI for the same feedstock-fuel combination processed at the same facility: - (A) The Executive Officer will invalidate excess credits generated resulting from the CI exceedance for the applicable compliance year in the LRT-CBTS account of the associated fuel reporting entities. - (B) The fuel pathway holder is subject to the deficit obligation for a verified CI exceedance pursuant to 95486.1(g). - (C) Fuel pathway holders who demonstrate that the verified operational CI exceedances are solely due to calculator updates are exempt from the 95486.1(g) deficit obligation for the 2025 and 2026 compliance years.
 To make this demonstration, fuel pathway holders must submit both CA-GREET3.0 and CA-GREET4.0 modeling tools populated with the operational data for the same reporting period for annual verification in the AFP. - (D) Unless the fuel pathway holder satisfies the 95486.1(g) deficit obligation or the exemption to that deficit obligation requirement specified in 95488.10(a)(7)(C) applies, the fuel pathway holder of a pathway with 24 months of operational data is out of compliance per section 95488.4(a) and subject to investigation by the Executive Officer and possible enforcement action. - (b) Credit True Up after Annual Verification.
-Beginning with the 2025 annual Fuel Pathway Report data reporting year, the Executive Officer may perform credit true up for a fuel pathway, including a temporary pathway used by an entity that subsequently receives fuel pathway certification for the associated production facility, that has a lower verified operational CI upon receiving a positive or qualified positive verification statement for the associated annual fuel pathway report and quarterly fuel transactions reports, notwithstanding the prohibition on retroactive credit generation in section 95486(a)(2).
-To implement this true up, the Executive Officer will calculate an equivalent number of credits representing the difference between the reported CI and the verified operational CI from annual Fuel Pathway Reports for each fuel pathway code reported with non-liquid transaction types and with the following liquid fuel transaction types "Production in California," "Production for Import," and "Import" during a compliance year, and place those credits in the account of each appropriate fuel reporting entity after August 31 for the prior compliance year.
+Beginning with the 2025 aAnnual Fuel Pathway Report data reporting year, the Executive Officer mayshall perform a credit true up for a fuel pathway, including a temporary pathway used by an entity that subsequently receives fuel pathway certification for the associated production facility, that has a lower verified operational Cl, upon receiving a positive or qualified positive verification statement for the associated annual fuel pathway reportAnnual Fuel Pathway Report and quarterly fuel transactions reports, than the previously certified CI, including any margin of safety, that was used for credit generation during the compliance year, notwithstanding the prohibition on retroactive credit generation in section 95486(a)(2).
+To implement this true up, the Executive Officer will calculate an equivalent number of credits representing the difference between the reported CI and the verified operational CI from aAnnual Fuel Pathway Reports for each fuel pathway code reported with non-liquid transaction types and with the following liquid fuel transaction types "Production in California," "Production for Import," and "Import" during a compliance year, and place those credits in the account of each appropriate fuel reporting entity after August 31 for the prior compliance year.
 Only reporting quarters for which complete operational data are reported in the applicable AFPR are eligible for credit true up of a temporary fuel pathway.